 - The cabbage plant will grow a new head.

-- After all harvest is done, removing entire cabbage head and root system to prevent soil disease.
+- After all harvest is done, remove entire cabbage head and root system to prevent soil disease.